Image of picture line

 Step 2: Specifying the CFP-data in the Nevedi Protocol

-Column 'O' of the Nevedi database shows the default CFP-value for feed production.
-The company must replace the default CFP-value for feed production with the company-specific CFP-value for feed production that applies to the relevant feed category, as described in § 4.1 and § 4.2 of the Nevedi Protocol.
+Column 'Q' of the Nevedi CFP database shows the default CFP-value for energy of feed production.
+The company must replace the default CFP-value for feed production with the company-specific CFP-value for energy of feed production that applies to the relevant feed category, as described in § 4.1, § 4.2, § 4.3 and § 4.4 of the Nevedi Protocol.

 Step 3: Calculating the CFP of the total of the produced feed: